 Common Name (Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts Birds Brown Pelican (Pelecanus occidentalis) D/EN The brown pelican is a common resident to Puerto Rico, inhabiting shallow inshore waters, estuaries, and bays, but is also present in inland freshwater reservoirs (Birds of Puerto Rico 2023).
 Unlikely to occur.
 There are no waterbodies located in the project area.
 No impact.
-There is no suitable habitat for the brown pelican in the vicinit of the Project area.
-Puerto Rican Broad- winged Hawk (Buteo platypterus brunnescens) FE/CR The Puerto Rican broad-winged hawk occurs in elfin woodland, sierra palm, caimitillo-granadillo, and tabonuco forest types of the Río Abajo Commonwealth Forest, Carite Commonwealth Forest, and El Yunque National Forest as well as within hardwood plantations, shade coffee plantations, and mature secondary forests (USFWS 2019).
+There is no suitable habitat for the brown pelican Puerto Rican Broad- winged Hawk (Buteo platypterus brunnescens) FE/CR The Puerto Rican broad-winged hawk occurs in elfin woodland, sierra palm, caimitillo-granadillo, and tabonuco forest types of the Río Abajo Commonwealth Forest, Carite Commonwealth Forest, and El Yunque National Forest as well as within hardwood plantations, shade coffee plantations, and mature secondary forests (USFWS 2019).
 Unlikely to occur.
-Although there are forested areas located on the periphery of the review area, there are no large trees present within the Project area.
+There are no mature forests within the project area.
 No effect.
-There is no suitable habitat for Puerto Rican broad-winged hawks in the Project area.
+There is no suitable habitat for Puerto Rican broad-winged hawk in the project area.
 Puerto Rican Parrot (Amazona vittata) FE/CR The Puerto Rican parrot is a frugivorous cavity nester.
-It depends on mature forests with large cavity forming trees.
-(USFWS 2009).
+It depends on mature forests with large cavity forming trees (USFWS 2009).
 It is currently confined to the Maricao Forest, El Yunque National Forest, and the Río Abajo Forest (USDA Forest Service 2023).
 Unlikely to occur.
-The Project area is not located within the Maricao Forest, El Yunque National Forest, or the Río Abajo Forest.
+There are no mature forests within the project area.
 Additionally, the review area does not fall within the PRDNER known range for this species (PRDNER 2023a).
+No effect.
+There is no suitable habitat for Puerto Rican parrots in the project area.
 Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE/CR Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, May occur.
-The project area is bounded by forested areas and dense vegetative ground cover is present throughout May affect, but not likely to adversely affect.
+The project area contains wooded areas, and dense vegetative ground May affect, but not likely to adversely affect.
 See discussion below.